carlosdelest/elasticsearch/README.md

 export ES_CONFIGS="--env xpack.security.enabled=false -e cluster.name=stateless -e stateless.enabled=true"
 ```

-Then, the object store configuration is required for stateless Elasticsearch to store index files.
+Then, the object store configuration is required for serverless Elasticsearch to store index files.
 For local development, you can use a file system object store.
 For example, create a permissive tmpfs directory `/tmp/objectstore`:

 ```shell
 mkdir /tmp/objectstore ; chmod a+rw -R /tmp/objectstore